Codebrahma/codebrahma.github.io/_posts/2013-06-18-service-oriented-architecture.markdown

 2. Testing and maintenance becomes a lot easier.
 3. Very Responsive.
 4. Server Resources are freed and its easier to scale.

+Have you used SOA in your architecture.
+What Messaging Queue did you use?